marshallswain/feathers-vuex-vite-spa/README.md

 const feathers = setupFeathers({})
 ```

-2. In `src/store/store.ts`, Change the auth plugin:
+2. In `src/store/store.ts`, Switch back to the vanilla FeathersVuex auth plugin:

 ```js
 // Remove this line